 Students who are accepted into the Nursing program will be required to submit a deposit.
-The deposit will be applied to certain special admission fees and the remaining amount will apply to the first quarter tuition and fees.
+The deposit will be applied to required background checks and testing fees.
 Should an accepted student decide not to enroll, a refund will be made as follows: